EdwinVW/pitstop/README.md

 - Open the PitStop solution in Visual Studio.

 - Configure the private NuGet feed
    You only need to do this if you configured a different folder as private feed than `d:\NuGet\PitStop`.
-Open the Infrastructure project and edit the file *Infrastructure\Properties\PublishProfiles\Local NuGet Folder.pubxml*.
+Open the Infrastructure project and edit the file *Infrastructure\Properties\PublishProfiles\Infrastructure.FolderProfile.pubxml*.
 Change the *PublishDir* setting to the folder you created.
 Open the file solution item *CopyNuGetFiles.ps1* and change the folder in the last line of the script to the folder you created.

 - Publish Infrastructure package
    In order to reference the Infrastructure package from other projects, we need to publish it.
 Right click on the Infrastructure project and select the option *Publish*.
 In the dialog that is shown, click the *Publish* button.
 A PitStop.Infrastructure NuGet package file should appear in your private NuGet feed folder.